ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 :    Specify the zone for your location.
 For high availability, specify 3 zones for your location as `--ha-zone ZONE1_NAME --ha-zone ZONE2_NAME --ha-zone ZONE3_NAME`.
 The names of the zones must match exactly the names of the corresponding zones in your infrastructure provider where you plan to create hosts.

 `--managed-from`
-:    Select the IBM Cloud region to manage your Satellite location from.
-Choose a region close to your on-prem data center for better performance.
+:    Select the IBM Cloud metro (data center) to manage your Satellite location from, such as `wdc` (Washington DC) or `lon` (London).
+These are IBM Cloud metro codes, not region names.
+Choose the metro closest to your on-prem data center for better performance.
 See [https://ibm.biz/sat-region](https://ibm.biz/sat-region).

 `--name`
 :    Specify a name for the Satellite location.
 Location names must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be fewer than 36 characters.
 Do not reuse names, even if the other location is deleted.